 NS is using a Durasurf Sintered 5501 Base, and honestly, I don’t know how that name or number is different from other brands, but what I can tell you is this base can and will take a beating without showing anything more than a few scratches.

 This is the sort of snowboard you may actually want to ride for season and seasons to come..

 Is the Never Summer Maverix the best snowboard I have ever ridden?
 Yes, without a doubt.
 It’s designed for someone that likes a surfy fun ride going top to bottom down the mountain.
 Everyone has a different style of riding, for surfers trapped in the mountains this board will surely be popular.
 Name and graphics aside..

 Being a directional shape I wasn’t riding much switch and the tail is short for landing 180’s.
 That being said this board is made for surfing on snow.
-And we don’t surf in the water backwards.
-For someone that rocks positive angles, enjoys constant face shots and just wants to ride powder all winter long I can’t think of a better suited snowboard.
+And we don’t surf in the water backward.
+For someone that rocks positive angles, enjoys constant face shots and just wants to ride powder all winter long I can’t think of a better-suited snowboard.
 Go try the Never Summer Maverix ($529) on a powder day or even shitty snow day for that matter and before you know it you’ll find yourself getting pitted too.